alejosimon/singleton/README.md

 Installation
 ------------

-Use a simple #include or any autoload methods.
+Use a simple #require or any autoload methods.

 -------------
 Documentation